BRCA1 and BRCA2 Sequencing and Deletion/Duplication Testing

 At this time, this test may only be ordered by healthcare providers within the Mount Sinai Health System.
 For any questions, please contact customer support.

 Related Gene(s): BRCA1, BRCA2

-Hereditary breast and ovarian cancer (HBOC) is an autosomal dominant cancer predisposition syndrome caused by germline BRCA1/2 mutations.
-Mutations in these two highly penetrant genes increase the chance for cancer of the breast, ovaries, fallopian tubes, pancreas, and prostate.
-Studies suggest female BRCA1 mutation carriers have a 57-87% risk to develop breast cancer and a 39-40% risk to develop ovarian cancer by age 70.
-Similarly, male BRCA1 mutation carriers have a cumulative breast cancer risk of 1.2% by age 70.
+Hereditary breast and ovarian cancer (HBOC) is an autosomal dominant cancer predisposition syndrome caused by germline mutations in the BRCA1 and BRCA2 genes.
+Mutations in these two highly-penetrant genes increase the chance for cancer of the breast, ovaries and Fallopian tubes, pancreas, and prostate.